AliaumeL/word-ordering-wqo/README.md

 Roland Guttenberg, and Omid Yaghoubi.
 Furthermore, the authors would like to thank all the participants of the [Autobóz 2024 workshop] for their feedback and discussions.
+We would also like to thank Vincent Jugé for his help with word combinatorics.

 [Autobóz 2024 workshop]: https://autoboz.org/2024
 [LaTeX]: https://www.latex-project.org/